 The university will issue emergency notifications upon confirmation of a significant emergency or dangerous situation occurring on campus that involves an immediate threat to the health or safety of students and employees.
 The university will also issue timely warnings about certain crimes that represent a foreseeable threat to students and employees.

-More information about criminal situations, emergencies, notifications, procedures, and safety considerations can be found throughout this report.
+More information about BYU Police, reporting a crime, preventing crimes, criminal situations, emergencies, notifications, procedures, safety considerations, and victim resources can be found throughout this report.